Lecturers & Visiting Faculty

 Teaching Field: Accounting

-Joanne Bethlahmy was named the 2017 Robert A. Fox Executive-in-Residence.
+Joanne Bethlahmy served as the 2017 Robert A. Fox Executive-in-Residence.

 A UC Davis alumna with 30 years of management consulting and marketing management experience, Bethlahmy has worked with large and small companies in consumer products goods, retail and technology on growth strategies, digital innovation and new product development.